 - The features might not be as extensive as other platforms

 - You’ll need to pay separately for its ‘Publish’ and ‘Analyze’ features

-Overall, we think that Buffer is suitable for individuals and businesses as a starter, given its small learning curve.
-You won’t be overwhelmed by many of the extensive features other platforms offer, and instead focus on publishing quality content and tracking the performance of your social media strategy.
+We think Buffer is suitable for individuals and businesses as a starter, given its small learning curve.
+You won’t be overwhelmed by many of the extensive features other platforms offer, and instead, focus on publishing quality content and tracking the performance of your social media strategy.

 Hootsuite is one of the global leaders in social media management, trusted by 18 million+ users from small businesses to Fortune 500s.
 It allows you to manage all your social media on one platform easily.

 Hootsuite is definitely one of the biggest social media management companies, with over 1000 staff members in 13 locations.
 Being trusted by employees at 800+ of the Fortune 1000, Hootsuite is one platform that gives you high confidence.